-- The on-premises Active Directory is authoritative.
+The on-premises Active Directory is authoritative.
 All users should be created in the on-premises Active Directory first, and then synchronized to Azure AD.
 Even if you intend for the user to be homed online, you must first create the user in the on-premises environment, and then move the user to online to ensure the user is discoverable by on-premises users.

+>

-Before a user can be moved online, the user must be assigned a Teams license as well as Skype for Business Online (Plan 2) license.
+> Before a user can be moved online, the user must be assigned a Teams license as well as Skype for Business Online (Plan 2) license.
 If the user will be using Teams, the user must also be assigned a Teams license (and the Skype for Business license must remain enabled).
 If your users want to take advantage of additional online features, such as Audio Conferencing or Phone System, you need to assign them the appropriate license in Office 365.

+>

-To implement hybrid connectivity between your on-premises environment and Office 365 communication services, you need to meet the following infrastructure requirements:
+> To implement hybrid connectivity between your on-premises environment and Office 365 communication services, you need to meet the following infrastructure requirements:

+>

-A single on-premises deployment of Skype for Business Server or Lync Server that is deployed in a supported topology.
+> A single on-premises deployment of Skype for Business Server or Lync Server that is deployed in a supported topology.
 See Topology requirements in this topic.

+>

-You can use only a single tenant for a hybrid configuration with your on-premises deployment.
+> You can use only a single tenant for a hybrid configuration with your on-premises deployment.

+>

-- Azure Active Directory Connect to synchronize your on-premises directory with Office 365.
+> - Azure Active Directory Connect to synchronize your on-premises directory with Office 365.
 For more information, see Azure AD Connect: Accounts and permissions.

+>

-Skype for Business Server administrative tools.
+> Skype for Business Server administrative tools.
 These are required to move users from on-premises to the cloud.
 These tools must be installed on a server with access to both on-premises deployment and the internet.

+>

-- Online administrative tools.
+> - Online administrative tools.
 You can use either the Teams admin center or Windows PowerShell to manage Teams and Skype for Business Online.
 To use PowerShell to manage either Teams or Skype for Business Online, download and install the Skype for Business Online Connector.

-- Shared SIP address space must be enabled, and your on-premise deployment must be configured to use Office 365 as a hosting provider.
+> - Shared SIP address space must be enabled, and your on-premises deployment must be configured to use Office 365 as a hosting provider.
 For more information about the steps required to configure hybrid connectivity, see Configure hybrid connectivity.